 Kim's teaching and writing sits at the intersections of anthropology and psychology, culture and self, with a focus on "Chinese" and "American" identities and communities across the Pacific.
 Her courses combine critical ethnography with creative writing to explore questions of identity, belonging, and citizenship for those whose lives span national borders and cultural worlds.
 Her current work takes creative non/fiction as the quintessential hybrid literary form for writing about migration and diaspora.
 Her recent book, Accomplice to Memory (Kaya Press, 2017), mixes memoir, fiction, and documentary photographs to explore the limits and possibilities of truth telling across generations and geographies.

-She is a participating faculty member in Hampshire's China Exchange Program and the Five College Asian Pacific American Studies Program.
-She has lived and worked extensively in Hong Kong and China, and previously taught at the Hong Kong University of Science and Technology.
+Kim is a participating faculty member in Hampshire's China Exchange Program and the Five College Asian/Pacific/American Studies Program.
+She has lived and worked extensively in Hong Kong and China, and is an Honorary Professor at the Hong Kong Institute of Education.